michelle-currier/gatsby01/README.md

 1.  **Create a Gatsby site.**

     Use the Gatsby CLI to create a new site, specifying the minimal starter.
+    ``` sudo npm install -g gatsby-cli ```
+    if this doesn't work, look were the folder is that might be a bad install and delete it.

     ```shell
     # create a new Gatsby site using the minimal starter
     npm init gatsby
     ```

 2.  **Start developing.**